Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: The emergent unidirectional SF and hybrid SFS effects in the NH-SSH model

-with $\bar{\mathcal{G}}_{vv}=\varepsilon/(\varepsilon^{2}-t_{1}^{2}+\gamma^{2})$.
-Utilizing the full energy spectrum in Fig.~\ref{Fig-nsshhssf}(a), we figure out the solutions of $\phi$ for each energy labeled as $j$ in Figs.~\ref{Fig-nsshhssf}(b)(c), which are perfectly consistent with the analytic formulas Eqs.~(\ref{eqnsshhsshphiim})-(\ref{eqnsshhssfphisolu}).
-The analytic (red lines) and numerical (blue dots) eigenstates concerning the three selected points (blue dots) in Fig.~\ref{Fig-nsshhssf}(a) are plotted in Figs.~\ref{Fig-nsshhssf}(d)-(f), which match perfectly.
-Further, the scale-free distributions of the LA [$\bar{\mathscr{A}}_{L}(\phi)e^{in\phi_{R}}e^{-n\phi_{I}}$] and RA [$\bar{\mathscr{A}}_{R}(\phi)e^{-in\phi_{R}}e^{n\phi_{I}}$] components of these SBSF modes in Figs. \ref{Fig-nsshhssf}(d)-(f) are illustrated in Figs. \ref{Fig-nsshhssf}(g)-(i), respectively.
-Therefore, the SBSF modes $\bar{\Psi}_{n}$ of $\bar{\mathcal{H}}$, which resemble the ESs in appearance, indicating the emergent HSSF modes of the original NH-SSH model under OBC after the inverse gauge transformation.
+Utilizing the energy spectrum in Fig.~\ref{Fig-nsshhssf}(a), we observe that the resulting solutions of $\phi$ and the corresponding eigenstates are perfectly consistent with the analytic expressions, i.e., Eqs.~(\ref{eqnsshhsshphiim})-(\ref{eqnsshhssfphisolu}), (\ref{eqnsshbarvecs}), and (\ref{eqnsshbarcoof}), as in Figs.~\ref{Fig-nsshhssf}(b)-(f).
+Also, in Figs. \ref{Fig-nsshhssf}(g)-(i), we illustrate the SF distributions of the LA [$\bar{\mathscr{A}}_{L}(\phi)e^{in\phi_{R}}e^{-n\phi_{I}}$] and RA [$\bar{\mathscr{A}}_{R}(\phi)e^{-in\phi_{R}}e^{n\phi_{I}}$] components of the bidirectional SF modes $\bar{\Psi}_{n}$ in Figs. \ref{Fig-nsshhssf}(d)-(f), which appear tp be extended and indicate the hybrid SFS effect of the original NH-SSH model before the generalized gauge transformation.